 - On-site SEO.

-Everything concerning your website, including the keywords you optimize your content for and its quality, which contributes to the on-site metrics.
+Everything concerning your website, including the keywords you optimize your content for and its quality, as well as tweaks that speed up your website, which contributes to the on-site metrics.

 - Off-site SEO.

 Everything concerning the rest of the Internet that is not your website or SNS is off-site SEO.
 The main players here are backlinks – links on other sites referring to your pages.